The Children Acts 1989 & 2004.

 The Adolescent and Children’s Trust (TACT) campaign on behalf of children in care and on the edge of care by influencing politicians and the media to do everything possible to ensure that looked after children achieve their aspirations.

-Contact a Family is the only national charity that exists to support the families of disabled children whatever their condition or disability.
+Contact a Family (Contact) is the only national charity that exists to support the families of disabled children whatever their condition or disability.

 Chailey Heritage Foundation provides education, care, residential accommodation and a transition service for children and young people with complex physical disabilities, communication, sensory and learning difficulties and health needs.